 5. Gap’s Failed Brand Design

-In 2010, Gap made a big mistake by changing their logo without telling anyone.
+In 2010, Gap made a big mistake by changing its logo without telling anyone.
 They had used their old logo for 20 years, and suddenly, it was gone.
 People were not happy about this change.
-The new logo was a bold black font with a blue square, and it just didn’t sit well with fans.
+The new logo, a bold black font with a blue square, just didn’t sit well with fans.

 What Happened?

-• Backlash: Many customers disliked the new design and took to social media to express their feelings.
+- Backlash: Many customers disliked the new design and used social media to express their feelings.

-• Quick Change: Within just six days, Gap decided to go back to their original logo because of the uproar.
+- Quick Change: Within just six days, Gap decided to return to its original logo because of the uproar.

 Key Takeaway